-Your dentist has just informed you that your wisdom teeth may need to be taken out.
+Your Dentist has just informed you that your wisdom teeth may need to be taken out…

 The palms of your hands just started to become moist and your mind is now racing because you have just recalled every bad situation!
 Will i need to take time off from work?!
 Will i have swelling and look like a chipmunk?!?
 How painful will this be??

 These are all good questions, However, the questions you may need to ask … is a qualified and properly trained Oral and maxillofacial surgeon taking care of me.
 The NEXT question is, does my surgeon have a 3d scan of my jaw.